 This course teaches the basics of welding.

-The Mental Health Department provides a range of services appropriate to the needs of the offender, including psychiatric care for offenders with mental illness and individual and group counseling.
+The Mental Health Department provides a range of services appropriate to the needs of the imprisoned person, including psychiatric care for imprisoned people with mental illness and individual and group counseling.
 All counseling services are administered by a qualified mental health professional.
 Specialized treatment programs include the following:

-The Mental Health Department also completes aftercare referrals to appropriate agencies for offenders who discharge with mental health needs.
+The Mental Health Department also completes aftercare referrals to appropriate agencies for people who discharge with mental health needs.

-It is the mission of RLCC’s Medical Department to provide comprehensive health services for offenders.
-The department offers professional care and provides for a continuous systematic review of policy, procedure and practice to offer health services and education which will enhance the ability of the offender to successfully reintegrate into society upon release.
-Medical Services include:
+It is the mission of RLCC’s Medical Department to provide comprehensive health services for people in prison.
+The department offers professional care and provides for a continuous systematic review of policy, procedure and practice to offer health services and education which will enhance the ability of the imprisoned person to successfully reintegrate into society upon release.

-RLCC’s Reentry initiatives provide assessment, identification, and linkage for offenders with services specific to their reentry needs.
-Offenders begin preparing for release from the point of entry into the institution and through the development of Reentry Accountability Plans (ReAP) guiding reentry planning and offender programming.
-Treatment staff, with assistance from outside agencies, conducts educational workshops with offenders preparing for reintegration into society.
-The offender receives 100 hours of instruction which include communication skills, victim awareness, value development, health and wellness, substance abuse, money management, job seeking skills, and information concerning conditions of parole prior to release.
+RLCC’s Reentry initiatives provide assessment, identification, and linkage for imprisoned people with services specific to their reentry needs.
+An imprisoned person begins preparing for release from the point of entry into the institution and through the development of Reentry Accountability Plans (ReAP) guiding reentry planning and programming.
+Treatment staff, with assistance from outside agencies, conducts educational workshops with imprisoned people preparing for reintegration into society.
+The imprisoned person receives 100 hours of instruction which include communication skills, victim awareness, value development, health and wellness, substance abuse, money management, job seeking skills, and information concerning conditions of parole prior to release.

-AVC offender work crews provide general maintenance services to the Town of Cottonport, along with providing assistance during emergency and natural disaster situations.
+Imprisoned people on AVC work crews provide general maintenance services to the Town of Cottonport, along with providing assistance during emergency and natural disaster situations.
 Canine Units assist local law enforcement agencies in the apprehension of criminal suspects, drug detection, and other related public safety issues.

 The Human Resources Department manages all aspects of employment including recruitment, hiring, promotion, position control, payroll, and related benefits.
 Staff achievement and recognition is a vital component in meeting the institution’s mission and goals.